Twin: Ethnicity

-The widespread use of fertility drugs causing hyperovulation (stimulated release of multiple eggs by the mother) has caused what some call an "epidemic of multiple births".
-In 2001, for the first time ever in the US, the twinning rate exceeded 3% of all births.
-Nevertheless, the rate of monozygotic twins remains at about 1 in 333 across the globe.

 In a study on the maternity records of 5750 Hausa women living in the Savannah zone of Nigeria, there were 40 twins and 2 triplets per 1000 births.
 Twenty-six percent of twins were monozygotic.
 The incidence of multiple births, which was about five times higher than that observed in any western population, was significantly lower than that of other ethnic groups, who live in the hot and humid climate of the southern part of the country.
 The incidence of multiple births was related to maternal age but did not bear any association to the climate or prevalence of malaria.

 Twins are more common in people of African descent.

 Predisposing factors

 The predisposing factors of monozygotic twinning are unknown.

 Dizygotic twin pregnancies are slightly more likely when the following factors are present in the woman: